Sreehitha03/Sentiment-Analysis/README.md

 # Sentiment Analysis

 This is a sentiment analysis web application that utilizes a fine-tuned model to classify statements into three categories: **Political**, **Regional**, and **Sports**.
 The application is built using React for the frontend and Python/Node.js/Express.js for the backend.
+This application also detects postive and negative statements used to detect social media sentiment detection.

 ---